List of alien races in Marvel Comics: Z'Nox

 The Z'Nox are a race of reptilians with brown skin that averages 6 ft 1 in in height.
 They come from the planet Z'nox, second from the sun in the Huz'deyr star system in the Andromeda galaxy.
 They are ruled by a planetwide military dictatorship.
 They once attacked Earth, but were repelled by the X-Men; a later attack via biological warfare was repelled by Spider-Man during the Maximum Security storyline.
 First seen in X-Men #65 (February 1970).

 Zen-Whoberis

 The Zen-Whoberis are a race of green-skinned humanoids from the planet Zen-Whoberi that are also called the Zen-Whoberians.
-Gamora is a Zenn-Whoberis.
+Gamora is a Zenn-Whoberian.
+The Zen-Whoberis were exterminated by the Universal Church of Truth, with Thanos rescuing Gamora and adopting her.

 Zenn-Lavians

-The Zenn-Lavians are human-like species, later described as a pacifist offshoot of the Kree.
+The Zenn-Lavians are a human-like species, later described as a pacifistic offshoot of the Kree.
 Their planet Zenn-La is third from the sun in the Deneb star system in the Milky Way galaxy.
 Silver Surfer and Shalla-Bal are Zenn-Lavians.
 First seen in Silver Surfer #1 (August 1968).